Why We Took our 3YO To Schwangau

-I keep this photo of Tiny Traveler walking through a pasture in Bavaria on my PC desktop.
+I keep this photo of Tiny Traveler walking through a pasture in schwangau, Bavaria on my PC desktop.
 The messy hair and girly sundress and the way she’s too caught up in her flower picking to care about the camera capture her personality and her age.
-But mostly I love it because it’s a token of one of those rare family vacation days where everything turns out the way you hoped it would (and the camera actually works).
+But mostly I love it because it captured of one of those rare family vacation days where everything turned out the way we hoped it would.

 The field is in Schwangau, a loose cluster of farm houses, grazing fields, small hotels, souvenir shops and bike baths that sit in an Alpine valley below Neuschwanstein, the fairy tale castle King Ludwig II built in the 1800s and that was the inspiration for the castles you see at the Walt Disney parks.

 Revisiting a Favorite Place With Kids